raspiblitz/raspiblitz/FAQ.md

 Code: https://github.com/rootzoll/raspiblitz/tree/v1.0

-## Is it safe to downgrade from v1.1 to v1.0?
+## Can I downgrade from v1.1 to v1.0?

-Yes it should - but its not tested yet.
+Yes - it was tested ne time and worked.
+Just follow the normal update mechanism - just use the old v1.0 image.